The Women of Brewster Place (novel): Plot summary

-Rain is pouring down on Brewster Place every day since Ben's death.
+Rain has been pouring down on Brewster Place every day since Ben's death.
 However, the rain stopped just in time for the tenant's association to host a block party.
 Ciel, who had left for California, comes back to visit Brewster Place after having a horrible dream about Lorraine.
 Many of the other women also share the same dream.
 As the Block Party progresses, the rain begins to return.
 Everyone leaves except for the women who notice that the walls of Brewster Place still have Ben's blood on it.
 They begin to frantically tear down a stained wall.
 Mattie wakes up, realizing that the Block Party described was only her dream.
 However, it is the day of the actual Block Party, and the sun is shining.

-In the last chapter titled "Dusk," Brewster Place is condemned.
+In the last chapter, titled "Dusk," Brewster Place is condemned.
 It is abandoned and left to die.